Sitecore-Community/docs/xDB/xdb-architecture/xdb-session-state/index.md

 ### Which session state provider should I use?

 That's up to you.
 There is no officially supported data that suggests one is faster than the other, although you should always perform your own tests.
 MongoDB is simpler to spin up, but if you are not comfortable supporting MongoDB, you can use the SQL provider.
-Configuration steps available on the documentation site:
+Configuration steps are available on the documentation site:

 * [Walkthrough: Configuring a private session state database using the MongoDB provider](https://doc.sitecore.net/products/sitecore%20experience%20platform/xdb%20configuration/walkthrough%20configuring%20a%20private%20session%20state%20database%20using%20the%20mongodb%20provider)
 * [Walkthrough: Configuring a private session state database using the SQL Server provider](https://doc.sitecore.net/Products/Sitecore%20Experience%20Platform/xDB%20configuration/Walkthrough%20Configuring%20a%20private%20session%20state%20database%20using%20the%20SQL%20Server%20provider)